-This week’s post presents some of the most re-shared status updates on Renren, the Chinese equivalent of Facebook that remains a popular social network for Chinese college students.
+This week’s post presents some of the most re-shared status updates on Renren, the Chinese equivalent of Facebook (which is blocked in China) that remains a popular social network for Chinese college students.
 At time of translation, the hashtag “#Popular Renren Statuses#” had 5,128,589 discussions on microblogging social network Sina Weibo.

 I can do only three things in my life at school: 1.
 Watch academic tyrants [top students] show off their grades; 2. watch couples show off their love; 3. watch local tyrants show off their wealth.